Adisasson21/Adisasson21/README.md

 ---

 ### :woman_technologist: About Me :
-- 👋 Hi, I’m Adi Sasson, from Israel.
+- 👋 Hi, I’m Adi Sasson from Israel.
 - 👀 I’m looking for a job as DevOps Engineer.
 - 🌱 I’m currently expanding my knowledge of new technologies in the field of DevOps.
 - 📫 How to reach me? click on the LinkdIn Emoji :point_up: